SitecorePowerShell/Console/Documentation/Markdown/Unlock-User.md

-# Unlock-User
+﻿# Unlock-User

-Unlocks the specified Sitecore user.
+Unlocks a Sitecore user using the specified criteria.

 ## Syntax